SilvioWeging/kASA/README.md

 If a read cannot be identified, the array "Matched taxa" in json format is empty, and "-" is printed in every column instead of taxa, names and scores in human readable format.

+Should you provide more than 12 GB of RAM and a lower `k` of at least 7, a much faster hash table instead of a prefix trie is used.

 ##### Necessary paramameters
 * `-p (--profile) <file>`: Path and name of the profile that is put out.
 * `-q (--rtt) <file>`: Path and name of the read ID to tax IDs output file.
 If not given, a profile-only version of kASA will be used which is much faster!